ntucllab/libact/docs/examples/label_digits.rst

 This example simiulates the use case where you want to humane to assign label to active learning algorithm selected samples.
 We uses the `digits dataset
 <http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_digits.html>`_
-provided by sklearn, each time a sample is selected by active learning algorithm, the sample's image (written digits) will be shown on the screen.
-The user will have to enter the corresponding digit to the command line, this simulates the labeling process in real world.
+provided by scikit-learn.
+Each time a sample is selected by active learning algorithm, the sample (a written digit) will be shown on the screen.
+The user will have to enter the corresponding digit to the command line to finish the labeling process.

 The useage is roughly the same as the :code:`plot.py` example.